Marginalize, Rather than Impute: Probabilistic Wind Power Forecasting with Incomplete Data: Preliminaries

 \subsection{Probabilistic Wind Power Forecasting}

-For simplicity, let us consider the univariate wind power forecasting with a special focus on very short-term cases, where missingness often occurs.
-Let $Y_t$ denote the random variable for wind power generation value at time $t$, and $y_t$ its realization.
-Probabilistic wind power forecasting aims at communicating the probability of wind power generation at time $t+k$ (also referred to as targets) with the information up to time $t$ (also referred to as features), based on model $\mathcal{M}$ with parameters $\theta$.
-The information is often composed of previous values of length $h$, i.e., $y_{t-h+1},y_{t-h+2},\cdots,y_{t-1},y_t$.
-For convenience, we write them as $ \boldsymbol{y}_t $ and the corresponding random variable as $\boldsymbol{Y}_t$.
+For simplicity, let us consider univariate wind power forecasting, with a special focus on very short-term cases,\endnote{We note that the method designed in this work is also applicable to general cases, such as multivariate forecasting and short-term forecasting.} where missingness often occurs due to sensor failures and communication outages.
+Let $Y_t$ denote the random variable for the wind power generation value at time $t$, and $y_t$ its realization.
+Probabilistic wind power forecasting aims to communicate the probability of wind power generation at time $t+k$ (also referred to as targets) with the information up to time $t$, denoted as $\Omega_t$ (also referred to as features), based on model $\mathcal{M}_{\boldsymbol{\psi}}$ with parameters $\boldsymbol{\psi}$.
 Probabilistic forecasting is described as

-The model $\mathcal{M}$ could be either parametric or non-parametric (w.r.t distributional assumption).
-Particularly, we assume the underlying process is stationary, therefore parameters $\theta$ can be estimated based on historical data $y_1, y_2, \cdots, y_T$.
-The estimate for $\theta$ is denoted as $\hat{\theta}$.
+The model $\mathcal{M}_{\boldsymbol{\psi}}$ could be either parametric or non-parametric (with respect to distributional assumptions).
+The parametric method depends on assumed distributions such as Gaussian, Beta, and Logit-normal, with the parameters of these shapes being determined using statistical and machine learning techniques \citep{pinson2012very, wen2022sparse}.
+Non-parametric methods are distribution-free and can be developed using quantile regression (QR) \citep{wan2016direct}, normalizing flow \citep{wen2022continuous}, diffusion models \citep{liao2021windgmmn}, etc. In very short-term probabilistic forecasting, the information $\Omega_t$ is often composed of previous values of length $h$, i.e., $y_{t-h+1},y_{t-h+2},\cdots,y_{t-1},y_t$.
+For convenience, we write them as $ \mathbf{y}_t $ and the corresponding random variable as $\mathbf{Y}_t$.
+In particular, we consider the underlying process to be stationary.
+As a result, the parameters of the model can be estimated using the historical dataset.